NVIDIA/aistore/docker/README.md

-## Getting Started - Docker
+## Getting Started: Docker

 DFC can be run as a cluster of Docker containers.
-You can run DFC in two modes:DEV and PROD.
-DEV mode is ideal if you are a developer and want a quick way to setup, debug and execute DFC from source.
-PROD mode is deal for production deployment environment.
+There are two supported modes of operation: development (-dev) and production (-prod).

+in the development mode, all docker containers mount the same host's DFC source directory, and then execute from this single source.
+Upon restart (of the DFC cluster), all changes made in the host will, therefore, take an immediate effect.

-For introduction to docker, [watch]( https://www.youtube.com/watch?v=V9IJj4MzZBc)
+For introduction to Docker, please watch [Docker 101 youtube](https://www.youtube.com/watch?v=V9IJj4MzZBc)

+This README documents the steps to install and run DFC

 #### Install Docker
-1. Download install the docker installation script
+1. Download and install the docker:
 ```
 $ sudo wget -qO- https://get.docker.com/ | sh
 ```
-2. Add your current user to docker group if you are not the root user
+2. Add your current user to the docker group (but only if you are not the root)
 ```
 $ sudo usermod -aG docker $(whoami)
 ```